 We were delighted to secure considerable pro bono legal support from Orrick, Herrington & Sutcliffe, without which the launching of Fund I would not have been possible.
 Procuring this caliber of legal expertise was a game-changer, as the legal costs associated with starting new funds can be a heavy burden.

-The Trust was honored as a recipient of the 100 Best Nonprofits to Work For in Oregon award for the second year running.
-Investing in our people, and their long-term happiness is something we take seriously, and something we believe makes for measurable and high-quality climate solutions.
+The Trust was the recipient of many honors this year, including our third consecutive ranking among the 100 Best Nonprofits to Work For in Oregon, a spot among the 100 Best Green Workplaces, Top 10 recognition for innovative and effective workplace practices, gold sustainable workplace certification from the City, and being one of the first organizations to earn a Platinum Seal of Transparency from GuideStar.
+Investing in our people is something we take seriously, and we believe it makes for measurable and high-quality climate solutions.

-The Trust is proud to play a role in combating the rise in global temperatures through active participation and leadership in carbon markets.
-We look forward to working with partners to continue that trend in 2016, as we roll out our pilot investment fund, and offer financial support at a vital stage of project development.
+The Trust is proud of our leadership role in combating the rise in global temperatures through active participation and leadership in carbon markets.
+We look forward to continuing that work with partners in 2017, as well as providing financial support to quality projects as our pilot carbon investment fund gains momentum.

 Board Chair, The Climate Trust